-Percutaneous nephrolithotomy (PCNL) currently remains the gold-standard approach for challenging renal stones of the likes of large ,complex calculi, hard or lower pole calculi, stones associated with aberrant renal malformation and failure of other concomitant treatments and Complexities associated with patient's ages, comorbidities and body habitus.
-Safety and efficacy of PCNL reveal the unswerving improvements in technology and surgical skills abundantly explains the superseding use of this procedure in the past five decades (1).
-Standardization of PCNL complications by means of the modified Clavien-Dindo classification (2)allows comparison of outcomes with in a hospital, between different centres, over period of time and depending upon the learning curve for different instruments used and operating techniques employed.A thorough review of the recent literature (3) identifies five major developing areas, inspiring prolific innovations in PCNL technique: A. Imaging before, during and after the procedure; B. Patient positioning (the traditional prone position being now challenged with the emerging supine positions); C. Endoscopy.
-D. Intracorporeal lithotripsy improved by new devices combining ultrasonic and pneumatic lithotripsy,trilogy or ultrasonic and high- power holmium: YAG laser lithotripsy); and 5post-PCNL tube care, which includes completely tubeless and nephrostomyfree techniques.
-The surgical management of stones is heavily reliant on technology.
-This holds true for the advancement of current tools and technology.
-Furthermore, the fields of robotics and artificial intelligence (4) show great promise and are rapidly transforming medicine in general and endourology in particular.
-It's thrilling to imagine a day when a completely automated, robotically operated, artificially intelligent system would be able to treat patients; this day is not too far off.
+Percutaneous nephrolithotomy (PCNL) currently remains the gold-standard approach for challenging renal stones of the likes of large, complex calculi, complicated or lower pole calculi, stones associated with aberrant renal malformation and failure of other concomitant treatments, and Complexities related to patient's ages, comorbidities, and body habitus.
+The safety and efficacy of PCNL reveal the unswerving improvements in technology and surgical skills abundantly explained The superseding use of this procedure in the past five decades (1).
+Standardizing PCNL complications using the modified Clavien-Dindo classification (2) allows comparison of outcomes within a hospital, between different centers, over time, and depending upon the learning curve for other instruments and operating techniques employed.
+A thorough review of the recent literature (3) identifies five major developing areas, inspiring prolific innovations in PCNL technique: A. Imaging before, during, and after the procedure; B. Patient positioning (the traditional prone position is now challenged with the emerging supine positions) C. Endoscopy.
+D. Intracorporeal lithotripsy improved by new devices combining ultrasonic and pneumatic lithotripsy, Trilogy or ultrasonic and high-power holmium: YAG laser lithotripsy); and 5post-PCNL tube care, which includes wholly tubeless and nephrostomy- free techniques.
+The surgical management of stones is heavily reliant

+On technology.
+This holds for the advancement of current tools and technology.
+Furthermore, robotics and artificial intelligence (4) show great promise and rapidly transform medicine in general and endourology in particular.
+It's thrilling to imagine a day when an entirely automated, robotically operated, artificially intelligent system would be able to treat patients; this day is not too far off.